 STEAM Education combines science, technology, engineering, arts and mathematics to learn, explore and solve problems in new ways.

-Many people remember my mother as a teacher, she taught in Fairfax County for three decades and retired at Lake Braddock.
-With her background as an educator, the Theresa Sondra Jacobs Foundation is focusing on Education.
+Many people remember my mother as a teacher, she taught in Northern Virginia for three decades and retired at Lake Braddock.
+With her background as an educator, the Theresa Sondra Jacobs Foundation is also focusing on Education.

-With the emphasis on education; we are working with our amazing volunteers and currently building a new Interactive Astromechs Robotic Teaching System (I-ARTS).
+With the emphasis on education with children and adults with special needs, battling cancer, and those who are underprivileged and have financial disadvantages; we are working with our amazing volunteers and building a the Interactive Astromechs Robotic Teaching System (I-ARTS).

-These interactive teaching tools that we build help fuel our mission to create an experience for children and adults who are battling cancer, serious illnesses, have special needs and challenges.
-We use the funds that we raise to build these new Interactive Astromechs Robotic Teaching Systems and props; we complete the experience by giving toys to the children that we visit.
+These interactive teaching tools that we build help fuel our mission to create an experience for children and adults who are battling cancer, serious illnesses, have special needs, challenges and who have financial disadvantages.

 TSJ STEAM I-ARTS Volunteers